doesprintfwork/hackintoshisfun.ml/docs/offline-installer-guide/offline-part-2/README.md

 ![](../../_images/ezgif-4-b59bb851e67a.gif)

-## Phase 2 -- Extract and Restore Files from BaseSystem.dmg <a id="phase-2-extract-and-restore-files-from-basesystem-dmg"></a>
+## Phase 2 -- Extract and Restore Files from BaseSystem.dmg

 1. Go to BDU &gt; Tools &gt; Extract HFS \(HFS+\) from DMG-file.
 2. Select the BaseSystem.dmg from the downloaded folder.